 A Standards of Academic Progress Committee will review your appeal and supporting documentation and either approve or deny your appeal.
 Approvals will only be granted for one semester, so if you are deemed unable to achieve the progress standard in one semester, the Committee cannot approve the appeal.
+Approval of all appeals is determined on a case-by-case basis and is not guaranteed.
 You will be notified in writing of the Committee’s decision through a document called the Standards of Academic Progress Agreement which you must sign and return to the Office of Financial Aid.
 On a case by case basis, the Committee may offer an academic plan to students exhibiting extreme, documentable, mitigating circumstance.

-You may appeal a maximum of three (3) times during your academic career at Armstrong and you will remain ineligible for financial aid until fully compliant with the Standards of Academic Progress Policy.
+You will remain ineligible for financial aid until fully compliant with the Standards of Academic Progress Policy.
+You may appeal a maximum of three (3) times during your academic career at Armstrong..

 If you have any questions, please feel free to contact our office at 912-344-3266.